georgia-tech-db/evadb/README.md

 ## Contributing

-We are a lean team on a mission to bring AI to database systems!
-All kinds of contributions to EvaDB are appreciated 🙌.
-If you'd like to get involved, here's information on where we could use your help: [contribution guide](https://evadb.readthedocs.io/en/latest/source/dev-guide/contribute.html).
+We are a lean team on a mission to bring AI inside database systems!
+All kinds of contributions to EvaDB are appreciated 🙌 If you'd like to get involved, here's information on where we could use your help: [contribution guide](https://evadb.readthedocs.io/en/latest/source/dev-guide/contribute.html) 🤗

 <p align="center">
   <a href="https://github.com/georgia-tech-db/evadb/graphs/contributors">